easywyg/mekong/README.md

 * Transform - transform one entity into another, if it is transformable.
 * Update - update entity text, markup or another data.

-##### Serialize operation

-You can serialize any operation into JSON string then unserialize it and then execute operation with these data.
-It is useful for undo/redo stuff or for example, for logging all actions on the server-side.
-Using that kind of logging you can back to previous state in history or moving forward.

 ##### Virtual DOM

 Mekong utilizes virtual DOM to partially update HTML markup.